whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 		- S03E09
 			- 00:26:28
 				- Phillip tells Elliot and Tyrell that he bought and paid for their revolution
-				- Towards the end of the conversation, Phillip asks Elliot, "Where are your followers?" and Phillip also tells Elliot, "You can't for an agenda, Mr. Alderson, you have to INSPIRE one."
+				- Towards the end of the conversation, Phillip asks Elliot, "Where are your followers?" and Phillip also tells Elliot, "You can"t for an agenda, Mr. Alderson, you have to INSPIRE one."

 - Telling a story
 	- Mr Robot
 		- S03E07
 			- 00:43:20
-				- White Rose's partner is telling Trenton and Mobley that the whole reason they are there is to "tell a story"
+				- White Rose"s partner is telling Trenton and Mobley that the whole reason they are there is to "tell a story"

 - Intimate relationship example: anxiety, uncertainty, fear, giving in, passion
 	- Mr Robot
 		- S03E09
 			- 00:29:30
-			- Dom and Darlene are at Dom's apartment and Darlene kisses Dom
+			- Dom and Darlene are at Dom"s apartment and Darlene kisses Dom

 - Use of force, currency, men, male energy, female energy
 	- Mr Robot
 		- S03E09
 			- 00:43:30
 				- White Rose and her partner are discussing the delay of moving the project to the Cogo; White Rose speaks about how A LOT of force is required to get the attention of "these men"
-				- White Roses partner also states, "I will go back to our partners with a more persuasive argument." and White Rose replies, "See, that's all I needed to hear."
+				- White Roses partner also states, "I will go back to our partners with a more persuasive argument." and White Rose replies, "See, that"s all I needed to hear."
 				- This is a good example of masculine and feminine energy played by two MEN